 As you’ve noticed, we get fresh goat cheese every other week.
 It’s really good cheese, but sometimes we can’t keep up with it, or we already have a number of things planned for the week — none of which uses fresh goat cheese.
 So, into the freezer it goes.
 Then one day, we realize that we have several logs of cheese just sitting there, and we’ll be getting more.
 What to do?

 Since we just got back from a vacation in Maine, we thought we’d try a dish associated with the Pine Tree State.
 This is a nice recipe for pickles, especially since it avoids all the downsides of making pickles; you know, the boiling vinegar, the canning jars, the steam from the canning kettle — thinking about all that makes you just want to buy pickles at the store, right?
 Wrong!
-As you will see.
+As you’ll see.